 Teaching kids about the importance of caring for the environment and finding ways to practice eco-friendly habits aren’t always straightforward.
 These picture books offer engaging stories to simplify ways that kids can make a difference and help them appreciate taking care of the environment.

-We’ve been teaching the boys about which items go into the recycling bin versus the trash can.
-We remind each other to turn out lights that we aren’t using.
+We’ve taught the boys about which items go into the recycling bin versus the trash can.
+We remind each other to turn out the lights that we aren’t using.
 I encourage them to help me garden.
+We talk a lot about not wasting the things we have.
+And I love that they even help with our compost bin (… sometimes…).

 We make efforts and have conversations that hopefully have an impact on their respect for the world around them.
 But it’s not always easy to put into “kid speak” how we appreciate butterflies and flowers or why we can’t just throw our trash on the ground wherever we feel.